extcode/cart/Documentation/DeveloperManual/Events/Index.rst

    If the payment process is successful, the payment provider extension should trigger the events `\Extcode\Cart\Event\Order\StockEvent` and `\Extcode\Cart\Event\Order\FinishEvent` itself.

-.. confval:: \Extcode\Cart\Event\Order\PersistOrderEvent

-   This event is triggered by an EventListener which listens to `\Extcode\Cart\Event\Order\CreateEvent` so its quite at the beginning of the creation of an order.

-   This event is used of the extension itself to store the order with all needed information (addresses, products, tax classes, usage of coupons, payment, shipping and other data related to an order).

 .. confval:: \Extcode\Cart\Event\Order\StockEvent